hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer.html.md

 - `name` - (Required, string) Name of the Load Balancer.
 - `load_balancer_type` - (Required, string) Type of the Load Balancer.
 - `location` - (Optional, string) The location name of the Load Balancer.
 Require when no network_zone is set.
+See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-locations-are-there) for more details about locations.
 - `network_zone` - (Optional, string) The Network Zone of the Load Balancer.
 Require when no location is set.
 - `algorithm` - (Optional) Configuration of the algorithm the Load Balancer use.
 - `labels` - (Optional, map) User-defined labels (key-value pairs) should be created with.